ptbjack/Library/Mi/Main/Formulas of sexuation.md

 	* Universal function, prerogative of subjectivity as such, yet there is nothing sexually neutral about its operation, it always follows the logic of this or that (sexed) position, does not exist as a neutral foundation (zero level of subjectivity).
 	* Phallus is not a differentiating feature, it is the signifier of the difference as such.

-Like Kant's antinomies of reason; difference or contradiction does not exists between the two sides or positions (as in difference between man and woman).
+Like [[Kant]]'s [[antinomies of reason]]; difference or contradiction does not exists between the two sides or positions (as in difference between man and woman).
 The two positions are parallel configurations of a difference or contradiction of the signifying order itself, which they logically decline in different ways (each one producing the fundamental contradiction in its own way).[^1]

 * Left side is masculine side
     * Posits that there exists One that is not castrated (has access to full enjoyment, e.g. the primordial Father, the Woman)
     * The exclusion of this One is the way in which the subject emerging on this side appropriates the minus involved in the signifying order.
         * The negative reference point is constitutive, permits everything else to be constituted as such, as a whole: all x are subject to the function of castration.
         * E.g. primordial father: the exception (the "killing") of the One frames the renunciation common to all.
-    * [[Castration]]: to give up what one never had, to transform the "minus one" which comes with the signifying order into something that we have renounced.
+    * **[[Castration]]: to give up what one never had, to transform the "minus one" which comes with the signifying order into something that we have renounced.**
 	 * "Negative quantity" of the signifier, the lack of the signifier gets a signifier called *Phallus *(*ϕ*, master signifier, S1).
 	 * Assuming castration by relying on the phallus, assuming the lack in the Other by repressing it.
     * Subject relies on *ϕ *and establishes a relation to the Other in the guise of the small *a* on the right-hand side of the formulas.
         * The One (cut out) provides the signifying frame, the "window of fantasy", through which the other can appear as desirable (as object-cause of desire).
-        * Lacan: man never deals with anything by way of a partner but object *a* inscribed on the other side of the bar.
+        * Lacan: man never deals with anything by way of a partner but [[objet a]] inscribed on the other side of the bar.
-            * E.g. *Rear Window*, fiancée is desirable only when she enters the frame of the window.
+            * E.g. *[[Rear Window]]*, fiancée is desirable only when she enters the frame of the window.
 * Right side is feminine side.
     * Castration does not rely for the feminine subject on the exclusion (exception) of the non-castrated Other.
     * Castration does not allow for any exception.